grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* for numbers that are part of the 'language' of the piece (including one through ten, or maybe twenty? --- twenty is where you have to start hyphenating after all) you write them out
 		* And numbers that are actual measurements of things (off gauges or whatever) are numerals~~
 	* No, instead the rule is 1-10 are spelled out.
 (This was relatively easily adjusted using grep and vim)
+	* And... sometimes I write out numbers like twenty and fifteen because it reads better.
-* [ ] Consider adding more description of the spaces --- particularly inside the Prospect
+* [X] Consider adding more description of the spaces --- particularly inside the Prospect
 	* How is it decorated?
 	* What does it _feel_ like?
 	* How is the galley laid out?
 	* What does the engine room feel like?
 	* What does the sonar compartment and control room feel like?
 (You spend so much time in those spaces)
 	* (I think the cargo hold is fairly well covered, it's the main decks that are a little weak)
-* [ ] watch the pacing, it's a little off in places:
+* [-] watch the pacing, it's a little off in places:
-	* [ ] it should be a slow build up to a big singular event like the ballast blow
+	* [-] it should be a slow build up to a big singular event like the ballast blow
-	* [ ] And it should be a drawn-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
+	* [-] And it should be a drawn-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
-	* [ ] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate, (see pacing notes)
+	* [-] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate, (see pacing notes)
 		* don't just montage over them, it makes it feel like things are moving too fast.
 	* See C's comments on pacing
-* [ ] Percy should have a captain's chair in the control room.
+* [X] Percy should have a captain's chair in the control room.
 Or at least a station she stands at.
 	* (I think her standing station gets established later in the story, make sure it makes sense in the earlier parts of the book)
 	* maybe refer to it explicitly as the 'captain's station'? (akin to the sonar station and the navigation station)
-* [ ] Is the PA one ship-wide system?
+* [X] Is the PA one ship-wide system?
 Or does it go to different specific compartments?
 Or both?
 	* decide, edit and then make sure it's reflected in the Prospect notes file
-* [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
-* [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
-* [ ] Shakes affectionately calls the Gnat 'the bug'

 ## Specific scene edits